bitcraze/bitcraze-website/src/development/contribute/general-guidelines.md

 add the functionality and so on - just ask us.
 Open an issue on github, ask in the forum, or send us an email, we will try to help you as much as we can.
 The Crazyflie is a complex system and there are many things to take into account, don't be afraid to ask for help!

-## Summary Guidelines
-* Describe the change
-* Refer to any issues it effects
-* Separate one pull request per functionality: if you start writing "and" in the feature description consider if it could be separated in two pull requests.
-* The pull request must pass the automated testing

 ## Detailed Guidelines